Infinity Stones: Mind Stone

 The Stone is originally housed in a scepter in the possession of Thanos and the Other.
 It is lent to Loki in 2012 to help locate the Tesseract and conquer Earth with its ability to control people's minds and project energy blasts.
 After Loki's defeat, the scepter is handed over to S.H.I.E.L.D., after which it falls into the hands of secret Hydra leader Baron Wolfgang von Strucker.
 He uses it to experiment on people, including siblings Pietro and Wanda Maximoff; they are the only surviving subjects of Strucker's experiments.
-Von Strucker's experiments cause Pietro to gain superhuman abilities and amplify Wanda's powers.
+Strucker's experiments cause Pietro to gain superhuman abilities and amplify Wanda's powers.
 In 2015, Strucker's base is attacked by the Avengers, who take back the scepter.
 The Avengers discover that it contains the Mind Stone, which itself contains an artificial intelligence.
-The AI grants sentience to the computer program Ultron, who steals the scepter and removes the Stone to create a newly upgraded body.
+Bruce Banner and Tony Stark integrate the AI into the computer program Ultron, who steals the scepter and removes the Stone to create a newly upgraded body.
 The Avengers steal the Mind Stone–infused body from Ultron and upload the A.I.
 J.A.R.V.I.S. into it, giving birth to the android Vision.
 From then on, the Mind Stone is embedded in Vision's forehead.